-What is the best way to cook asparagus?
+The best way to cook asparagus

 Preparing your asparagus before cooking